How to use the Yoast SEO internal linking tool

 - Click on ‘Tools’.

-The ‘SEO’ settings will expand providing you additional options.
+The ‘SEO’ settings will expand providing you with additional options.
 Click on ‘Tools’.

 - Click ‘Start SEO data optimization’.